Follow these general actions to start securing sensitive data.

 - Consult with your departmental computing professional(s) to ensure you are securing this data sufficiently — that is, on a professionally secured file server and in encrypted format.

 - Ensure paper records are kept in locked storage – either in locking cabinets or locked storage rooms.
+(Note: The IU Warehouse is no longer approved for storing university-internal, restricted or critical institutional data.
+A list of approved vendors is available on the Purchasing website.)

 - Leverage central services available at IU.